tonsky/tonsky.me/site/blog/unicode/index.md

 intellij@2x.mp4
 Just to be clear: this is NOT a correct behavior

-That’s why UTF-32 is not the answer.
-To work correctly with Unicode text, you have to be aware of extended grapheme clusters, and they span multiple codepoints anyway.
-So, fixed-length encoding wouldn’t help with anything.
+Using UTF-32 instead of UTF-8 will not make your life any easier in regards to extended grapheme clusters.
+And extended grapheme clusters is what you should care about.

-.loud Code points alone are not enough!
+.loud Code points — 🥱.
+Graphemes — 😍

 # Is Unicode hard only because of emojis?